 There’s a specified limit to how much money you can put inside a TFSA.
-For 2020, the annual TFSA contribution limit is $6,000, and there is a lifetime maximum of $69,500 for those who were 18 or older as of 2009.
+For 2023, the annual TFSA contribution limit is $6,500, and for 2024, it will be $7,000.
+As of Jan.
+1, 2024, there is a lifetime maximum of $95,000 for those who were 18 or older as of 2009.
 The good part is that any unused contribution space and any amount that you withdraw from your TFSA becomes available to you as contribution room in the next calendar year.

 Let’s break down each of the kinds of investments that can be used within a TFSA, see how they differ, and consider what to keep in mind when choosing which one is the best for you and your financial goals.

 These are the most basic types of TFSAs.
 In order to set up a savings account within a TFSA, you simply have to contact your financial institution and provide your social insurance number along with other identification s to ensure you are an adult Canadian resident for tax purposes.
 It is also worth shopping around to see which bank or credit union offers the best interest rate on savings accounts.
 Many will advertise higher rates for the first few months to attract new business.

 One big advantage of this kind of TFSA is that it is incredibly easy to set up.
 If wrapping your head around how to go about investing your money is preventing you from opening a TFSA, then you might as well set up a basic savings account for now.
 Remember, even if you can only afford to deposit the minimum amount (can be as low as $25), any unused allowable contributions will carry forward to the next year, so the sooner you open your account, the more money you will be able to invest down the road.
 Even better: arrange for automatic deposits to your TFSA savings account, say, monthly or each time you get paid.